-Ephraim Mogale Local Municipality is located within the Sekhukhune District Municipality, in the Limpopo Province of South Africa.
-The name of the Municipality was changed from Greater Marble-Hall to Ephraim Mogale by an amendment of Section 12 notice in Provincial Gazette No 1721 by General notice 10 of 2010 on the 28th January 2010 with new Logo and slogan "Re Hlabolla Sechaba" which means "We Develop Our People".
+Ephraim Mogale Local Municipality (EPMLM) is located within the Sekhukhune District Municipality, in the Limpopo Province of South Africa.
+The name of the Municipality was changed from Greater Marble-Hall to Ephraim Mogale by an amendment of Section 12 notice in Provincial Gazette No 1721 by General notice 10 of 2010 on the 28th of January 2010 with new Logo and slogan "Re Hlabolla Sechaba" which means "We Develop Our People".

-The Ephraim Mogale Local Municipality is a rural town with a population of over 127168, incorporating 33,936 households according to the available statistics from the last Household Survey conducted in 2016 which also reflected a youthful population with significant unemployment and poverty levels.
-The Ephraim Mogale Local Municipality is the second smallest of the five local municipalities within the Sekhukhune District Municipality frontiers.
-Ephraim Mogale Local Municipality constitutes 14.4% of the area with 1911.07 square kilometres and sub-divided into 16 wards.
+The EPMLM is a rural town with a population of over 132 468 and a population density of 65.86/km2, incorporating 35 953 households according to the latest available statistics from the 2022 Census Data by the Central Statistical Office of South Africa, StatsSA (2022).
+According to StatsSA (2022) data, there was 0.67% Annual Population change in EPMLM from 2011 to 2022.
+The data also reflected a youthful population structure as follows: 30-39 years: 18,197 people; 20-29 year: 21,240 people; And 10-19 years, 25,383.
+StatsSA (2022) also reported that people aged between 0-14 years amounted to 42,368 people while 15-64 years amounted to 79,538 people while those 65+ years only amounted to 10 550.
+The StatsSA reports continue to reflect with significant unemployment and poverty levels.
+The EPLM is the second smallest of the five local municipalities within the Sekhukhune District Municipality frontiers with the EPMLM constituting 14.4% of the area with 1911.07 square kilometers sub-divided into 16 Wards.
 Land ownership is mostly traditional and the municipality is predominantly rural with about 56 settlements, most of which are villages.